International Foundation Year - Business

 What you'll study

-By choosing to study Business IFY, you will develop your English academic language skills through up to three diverse skill modules, depending on your IELTS entry level.
-You will then study three out of four subject-specialist modules*.
-These modules will provide a strong framework for your continued studies toward your chosen higher education degree.
+Depending on your IELTS entry level you will take up to three modules to develop your English academic language skills.
+You will then study three subject-specific modules with the aim of providing you with a strong framework for your continued studies toward your chosen higher education degree.

 Modules

-• This module is required for students who enter at IELTS level 4.0 and 4.5.
+This module is required for students who enter at IELTS level 4.5.

 This module aims to introduce you to life and study at UK universities.
 It explores some of the key academic language and skills needed for successful study and reviews teaching methods and ways to communicate with the wider university, including asking for help.
 It also introduces research, reporting and presentation skills, and key skills for managing successful study.